 In ESCO taxonomy, there is a great variety of well defined occupational profiles concerning the general and special education primary school teachers, with such profiles to have knowledge, skills and competences concepts linked either directly or indirectly to Inclusion and STEAM-related disciplines.
 More specifically, and comparing the two basic profiles of general (code 2341.1) and special educational needs primary school teacher (code 2352.1.5), it is obvious that there are both essential and optional knowledge, skills and competences, in the first profile, referring to Inclusion through the integration of multicultural and special needs education parameters.
-Moreover, it is worth saying that the second profile of special educator profile, with the provided description, nevertheless, to have to be further investigated about its alignment with such role.
+Moreover, it is worth saying that the second profile of special educational needs teacher is characterized by ESCO, alternatively, as an Inclusive educator profile, with the provided description, nevertheless, to have to be further investigated about its alignment with such role.

 In addition and concerning those two profiles and STEAM Education, there is an obvious representation of STEAM- related disciplines in the essential and optional knowledge, skills and competences concepts of the general primary teacher profile, with an obvious, nevertheless, lack of representation of the transdisciplinary/ interdisciplinary approach needed for the implementation of STEAM education.
 The latter is absent on the special educational needs primary teacher profile as well, along with the complete absence of representation of STEAM-related disciplines and educational approaches.
-Consequently and from all the above, a first indicator concerning the lack of representation of Inclusive STEAM primary educator.
+Consequently and from all the above, a first indicator concerning the lack of representation of Inclusive STEAM primary educator occupational profiles in ESCO taxonomy has been identified for further investigation.